top of page

 Solution

 Session 1 (eLearning via Lectora) delivers foundational principles, introduces a structured budgeting framework (10/10/80), and reinforces key financial terminology.
 Learners complete a guided workbook aligned with the module.
-The eLearning component ensures every participant enters live sessions with the same foundational knowledge, improving instructional efficiency and learner readiness.
+The decision to move Session 1 to eLearning was intentional.
+It allowed learners to engage with personal and potentially sensitive content privately before entering group discussion.
+The eLearning component also ensures every participant enters live sessions with the same foundational knowledge, improving instructional efficiency and learner readiness.

 Sessions 2–5 (Instructor-Led) focus on income identification, expense categorization, goal prioritization, and applied budget building.
 Facilitators use structured slides, guided discussion, and writing activities to ensure consistent delivery.